 How is IR35 status determined?

-Typically, IR35 is determined by whether someone is deemed to be a ‘disguised employee’.
+Typically, IR35 is determined by whether someone is deemed a ‘disguised employee’.
 The parameters of how this is determined are broad and require some significant consideration in order to get to a measured decision.

 From our observation so far we see that private sector clients are in anticipation of this legislation making the decision that they will no longer engage with contractors working through limited companies.
-This therefore means that such candidates need to arrange an alternative payment method in order to continue working with these clients.
+This, therefore, means that such candidates need to arrange an alternative payment method in order to continue working with these clients.

-• Limited Company contractor Inside IR35 (Deemed Employment Deductions) – Should an individual whose assignment is deemed to be “inside IR35” wish to continue to engage as a contractor via their Limited Company, Daytime HealthCare will calculate a “deemed employment payment”.
+• Limited Company Contractor Inside IR35 (Deemed Employment Deductions) – Should an individual whose assignment is deemed to be “inside IR35” wish to continue to engage as a contractor via their Limited Company, Daytime HealthCare will calculate a “deemed employment payment”.
 The deemed employment pay rate is Income after deductions (including both employee and employer National insurance contributions) and Income tax.

 • PAYE – Daytime healthcare will enter into a contract directly with the agency worker (not their Limited company) and make deemed employment deductions (employee national insurance and income tax) from the worker’s pay.
 Hourly rates will be inclusive of holiday pay.

-• Umbrella Company Employment – Where a worker decides for their services to be engaged through an umbrella company, the off-payroll working rules may or may not apply.
+• Umbrella Company Employment – Where a worker decides their services to be engaged through an umbrella company, the off-payroll working rules may or may not apply.
 We can suggest some Freelancer & Contractor Services Association (FCSA) regulated Umbrella Companies if you choose this option.

 Please ensure to contact us as soon as possible or at least a week before the implementation date to discuss your options and payment methods.
 If we do not hear from you then we will automatically adopt a PAYE route for making payments where payments currently are made gross into a limited company account.
 Where further relevant information regarding this legislation is made known to us prior to the 6th of April we will be sure to let you know.